TLMEUS/TLMEUS/README.md

 I do honestly have a love for programming, and find it to be challenging and do find joy creating a program to perform a task.

-I am currently working on project in HTML, Swift, Java, and Kotlin.
+I am currently working on project in Flutter and Dart to be cross-platform.
 While I was at a previous job, I noticed that a computer system could be used to improve the operation.
-So, I am working on that computer system, takeing inspiration form other computers systems I have used.
+So, I am working on that computer system, takeing inspiration from other computers systems I have used.

 Thank you for reading.